georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
 This test significantly expands the coverage for the `is_common_password()` function.
-While initialy there was no test for this function, this version includes all edge cases such as:
+Initialy there was no test for this function, so its initial coverage was 0%.
+This version includes all edge cases such as:
 - Common passwords from the predefined list
 - Passwords not in the list
 - Edge cases like empty strings and single spaces